QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2024-11-04-keycloak-in-multi-tenant-self-service-scenarios.md

 - There are no users, only claims mapping
 - Everything is done with custom policies that require their own entire skill set apart from oidc.

-Other recommended reading for catharsis on horrible developer experience is [this series on Azure B2C from netglade](https://www.netglade.cz/en/blog/azure-active-directory-b2c-developer-experience)
+Other recommended reading for catharsis on horrible developer experience is [this series on Azure B2C from netglade](https://www.netglade.cz/en/blog/azure-active-directory-b2c-developer-experience).

+## My implementation solution ( more story time )

 Faced with this I suggested we spin up a simple keycloak using their existing pattern of azure web apps and azure sql database.